 This course discusses theoretical and practical ideas related to data acquisition of both analog and digital signals.
-Students should be able to: Analyze input data from sensors; characterize signal noise; compare GPIB, USB, and other data buses for instrumentation systems; use Labview or Matlab for data acquisition and analysis.
+Students will: analyze input data from sensors; characterize signal noise; compare GPIB, USB, and other data buses for instrumentation systems; use Labview or Matlab for data acquisition and analysis.

 Corequisite: 481; Prerequisite: ECE 213